gwu-libraries/sfm-ui/about/index.md

   skills on their team.

-### Funding history
+## Funding history

 * Development of this project has been supported by a grant (#NARDI-14-50017-14) from the [National Historical Publications & Records Commission](http://www.archives.gov/nhprc/) to George Washington University Libraries from 2014-2017.
-* Development of the Sina Weibo harvester is supported by a grant from the [Council on East Asian Libraries](http://www.eastasianlib.org/).
+* Development of the Sina Weibo harvester was supported by a grant from the [Council on East Asian Libraries](http://www.eastasianlib.org/).
 * Prior development of SFM under the [previous repository](https://github.com/gwu-libraries/social-feed-manager) was supported by a grant (#LG-46-13-0257-13) from the [Institute of Museum and Library Services](http://www.imls.gov/) to George Washington University Libraries from 2013-2014.